jeremytammik/voltage_controlled_relay/README.md

 ## Plan B

-Much simpler state management with no timer setting, just switch immediately on crossing various thresholds for the battery voltage Ub:
+Rewrote the whole thing using a much simpler state machine management with no timer settings.
+Just switch states immediately on crossing the following thresholds for the battery voltage Ub:

 - Start == OFF:
     - Ub > 25.5V &rarr; R1_ON